ni/nimi-python/docs/nidigital/enums.rst

         A digital state of D (drive data from source functionality if configured).
-This state should not be used with WriteStatic(PinState).

     .. py:attribute:: PinState.E

+        A digital state of E (compare data from source functionality if configured).